Peace, Politics & Human Rights

 - Ask a community activist questions about implementing better street cleaning solutions during a live webinar.
 (1 Hour)

 - Video chat with your “family” (a small group of 5) and your facilitator, on the intersection between gender and peacebuilding.
 (1 Hour)

 - Are between the ages of 14–19 years old

 - Currently enrolled in or have not yet completed high school

-- Reside in the United States or the MENA region, including Algeria, Bahrain, Egypt, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Qatar, Saudi Arabia, Syria, Tunisia, United Arab Emirates, West Bank & Gaza, and Yemen
+- Reside in the United States or the MENA region, including Algeria, Bahrain, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Qatar, Saudi Arabia, Tunisia, United Arab Emirates, Palestinian Territories, and Yemen

 - Have basic English language competency